 No, don’t you dare call Barbara Loe Fisher antivaccine, even though it is the truth.

 Enter the Nation of Islam

 The Nation of Islam has always been full of bizarre ideas.
 Perhaps that’s the reason why over the last several years it has become more and more closely associated with the Church of Scientology.
-It’s therefore not surprising that Minister Tony Muhammed would be susceptible to the race angle.
-Given the higher level of distrust of the medical profession and medical research among African Americans, not entirely unjustified given history like the Tuskegee Syphilis Experiment, it doesn’t take much to convince someone like Muhammed that the white-dominated CDC, government, and pharmaceutical injuries are harming black babies, even if that claim is based on evidence as bogus as Brian Hooker’s “reanalysis” of DeStefano et al. and claims of a “CDC whistleblower.”
-I include Minister Muhammed’s two speeches if you wish to watch them.
+It’s therefore not surprising that Minister Tony Muhammad would be susceptible to the race angle.
+Given the higher level of distrust of the medical profession and medical research among African Americans, not entirely unjustified given history like the Tuskegee Syphilis Experiment, it doesn’t take much to convince someone like Muhammad that the white-dominated CDC, government, and pharmaceutical injuries are harming black babies, even if that claim is based on evidence as bogus as Brian Hooker’s “reanalysis” of DeStefano et al. and claims of a “CDC whistleblower.”
+I include Minister Muhammad’s two speeches if you wish to watch them.
 They are strikingly similar to each other, such that I wouldn’t bother to watch both.
-They also show just how much the Nation of Islam, at least as represented by Tony Muhammed, has become antivaccine.
+They also show just how much the Nation of Islam, at least as represented by Tony Muhammad, has become antivaccine.
 Here he is on Friday night.

 And here he is on Saturday afternoon (another version here):

 Much of both of these talks is devoted to religion, thanking the sponsors of the event, and praising Barbara Loe Fisher and RFK, Jr. more than talking about vaccines, such that I’m only going to focus on the most telling part, which is this passage, included in both talks in one form or another.
 It’s so telling that I transcribed it extensively: